-Site Governance - Site Entry and Exit (employees, suppliers, customers, contractors)
+Site Governance - Site Entry and Exit (employees, customers, contractors, etc.)

-Minimal Mitigation Moderate Mitigation Substantial Mitigation Staggered team entry and Separate and dedicated Automated entrance and exits. entry and exit points. exits to avoid touching Limit visitors.
-Visitor entry and process. surfaces.
+Minimal Mitigation Moderate Mitigation Substantial Mitigation Staggered team entry and exits.Limit visitors.
+Separate and dedicated entry and exit points.Visitor entry and process.
+Automated entrance and exits to avoid touching surfaces.
+Zimie visitors.
 Appropriate PPE available at entrance.
-Separate and dedicated doors for employees and Appropriate disposal shipping/receiving. arranged at exits.
-All non-essential personnel Provide work-from-home must work from home. options.
+Appropriate disposal Separate and dedicated doors for employees and shipping/receiving. arranged at exits.
+Provide work-from-home options.
+Limit visitors.
+All non-essential personnel must work from home.
 No visitors allowed.
-Limit visitors.

 As employers think about their safe return to work, they will want to be mindful of how employees and visitors enter and exit the facility.
-Maintaining social distancing, and having access to, as well as properly disposing of, any required PPE, will be necessary.
+Maintaining social distancing, and having access to, as well as properly disposing of, any required PPE will be necessary.
 Putting equal focus on both entry and exit is important to ensure employee health and safety.

 Site entry and exit protocols may include: